 Part 6: Online Information

-Search the Archival Research Catalog (ARC) database for online information about lighthouses (keyword = lighthouse).
-Please note that relatively few records are available online in ARC.
+Search the National Archives Catalog for online information about lighthouses (keyword = lighthouse).
+Please note that relatively few records are available online in the National Archives Catalog.